Plants & Pests

 The Plant Industries Divisions work is often carried out behind the scenes, well out of the public eye.
 Yet, the divisions services are vital to Missouris agriculture producers and consumers.
-The division works to prevent the spread of harmful insects and plant diseases; registers pesticides; licenses pesticide applicators; assures label accuracy and quality of commercial feeds and seeds; and inspects fresh fruits and vegetables to assure quality and grade.
+The division works to prevent the spread of harmful insects and plant diseases; registers pesticides; licenses pesticide applicators; and assures label accuracy and quality of commercial feeds and seeds.

 Bureau of Feed, Seed and Treated Timber